ChaimaeEH/RNASeq_UC/README.md

 **READ THE HTML FILE**

-To read the html file, please download the file then copy the link of the page that will open and go to https://htmlpreview.github.io/ and paste the link and click on "Preview".
+To read the html file:
+- click on the html file then click on "View Raw"
+- copy the link of the page
+- go to https://htmlpreview.github.io/ and paste the link and click on "Preview".

 **Questions :**